Cassandro

-Professional wrestling career
+Early life

 Armendáriz was born and raised in El Paso, Texas, but also spent a lot of time just across the Mexican border in Juárez, Chihuahua, his family's native town.
 At the age of fifteen, Armendáriz quit school and began training lucha libre in Juárez.

+Professional wrestling career

 He officially began his professional wrestling career in 1988, working under a mask as Mister Romano.
 The character, made up by well known luchador Rey Misterio, was a gladiator themed rudo (villain).
 Less than a year later, Armendáriz was encouraged to abandon the character and take on a new exótico character by Babe Sharon.
 Exóticos are male wrestlers dressed in drag portraying gay caricatures.
 While most exóticos were straight, both Sharon and Armendáriz were gay.
 Armendáriz wrestled his first match as an exótico in Juárez, working unmasked and under the new ring name Rosa Salvaje ("Wild Rose").

 Universal Wrestling Association (1989–1995)

 In late 1989, Armendáriz joined the Mexican Universal Wrestling Association (UWA) promotion, where he formed a new partnership with fellow exótico Pimpinela Escarlata, whom he had first met when the two were trained together in Juárez.
 Eventually, Armendáriz decided to change his ring name and, in order to do so, first lost the right to use his old one by losing to Johnny Vannessa in a Lucha de Apuestas (bet match).
 He then adopted the new ring name Cassandro, which he took from a Tijuana brothel keeper named Cassandra, whom he adored.

 On January 28, 1991, after a negative backlash to reports that he was going to get to wrestle El Hijo del Santo for the UWA World Welterweight Championship, Armendáriz attempted suicide by cutting his wrists with a razor blade, but was saved by Escarlata, who found him in the bathroom.
 The title match happened a week later and Armendáriz credits it as the match that earned him the lucha libre community's acceptance.
 Though Cassandro failed to win the UWA World Welterweight Championship from El Hijo del Santo, he managed to win his first title, the UWA World Lightweight Championship, on October 29, 1992, by defeating Lasser, becoming the first exótico in history to hold a championship in UWA.
 After a twenty-month reign, he would lose the title to El Seminarista.
 He would wrestle for UWA until 1995, when the promotion closed its doors, and began then wrestling on the independent circuit for promotions both in Mexico and the United States.
 Around this time, Armendáriz began abusing drugs and alcohol, which started to affect his professional wrestling career.
-Through spiritualism, he finally found sobriety on June 4, 2003, a date, which is tattooed on his back.
+Through spiritualism, he finally found sobriety on June 4, 2003, a date which is tattooed on his back.